 - Close any holes in window screens and always close the doors.

-- Always clean with drain cleaners like dish soap the caulking around the drains because drain flies love to lay eggs there.
+- Always clean with drain cleaners like dish soap and caulking around the drains because drain flies love to lay eggs there.

 - Prevent any lint under the washer from getting wet.

-Grease isn't the problem.
-It's the tendency to build up over a prolonged time until it overwhelms your drainage that grease and fat blockages become a challenge.
-Grease starts to solidify and stick to the sides of the pipe until they form large clumps, which obstruct the water from flowing.
+Grease isn?t the problem.
+It builds up over a prolonged period until it overwhelms your drainage, and grease and fat blockages become challenging.
+Grease starts to solidify and stick to the sides of the pipe until it forms large clumps, which obstruct the water from flowing.

-When it comes to fixing blocked drains in Sydney, Fixed Today is ready to help.
-Aside from drain flies, there may also be undetected leaks and problems you may not be able to see or notice immediately.
-So if you’d rather leave getting rid of drain flies to the experts and find the best plumbing solutions for your problems, get in touch!
+When it comes to fixing blocked drains in Sydney, Fixed Today is your go-to for emergency plumbing help.
+Besides drain flies, there could be hidden leaks or issues you might not spot right away.
+So, if you?d prefer to let the experts handle it, get in touch and discover the best plumbing solutions for your needs!